BEAT THE LATE WINTER CABIN FEVER BLUES

 But wait, another great reason for late winter snow sports is because you just received your tax refund and the outdoor gear companies are running specials to clear out the last of the seasonal stock, so read on for some inspirational gear ideas from Columbia Sportswear.

 The first things to think about when in the outdoors are your rations — without rations you lose body heat.
 During the winter your body has a natural low level of neurotransmitters because of the lack of light, especially serotonin, which affects your mood.
-So get outside for an attitude and altitude change with
+So get outside for an attitude and altitude change with Columbia’s Wedge Lumbar Pack.

-(Click photos please to view products and purchase instantly.)
-The pack has a classic shape and contour and the 1.5 inch waist belt has a quick release.
+) The pack has a classic shape and contour and the 1.5 inch waist belt has a quick release.
 The front pocket organizes small items, such as a snow boot wrench, pocket knife, ski wax, or granola bars.
 The back is made of a soft wicking air mesh so you don’t build up a sweat pool.
 The back is made of polyester and nylon, and with over 400 cubic inches of space (6.5 liters) there is plenty of room for the brain chemical food you crave, such as sunflower seeds, bananas, figs, turkey or chicken whole wheat sandwiches, or an avocado, or oat and rye trail mix with raisins, all rich in the amino acid tryptophan.
 Exercise and good food beat any winter blues.

 Today’s intelligent outdoors person knows that the late winter sun bouncing off all that bright snow is a factor to contend with — a factor minimized with Columbia’s Omni-Shade shirts and gear with built in ultra violet protection.
+Columbia’s Screen Team consists of a full line of men’s and women’s UV shirts that range from 30 UPF up to 50 UPF such as the Silver Ridge, Banana, and Goddess shirts.
+They come in short or long sleeves and are easy to wash so that you can spend more time on the mountain now that you are waking up with Daylight Savings Time that kicked in a month earlier than in 2007.

 Because it is late winter you probably can hang up your parka for the season and switch to a lighter Columbia Waypoint Shell or Fleece Jacket that still offers plenty of room for layering, but not so bulky for maneuverability.
 The shells are made of 55% polyester and 45% recycled polyester Shangri-la.
 I don’t know what the recycled portion does, but it is heaven, and the sportswear giant has taken a giant leap into going “green”, so that is a big plus for me.
 The shell’s rip-stop fabric is vented under the arms making a great choice for prevention of spring skiing over heating.
 And there is an attached hood in case you stumble into a snow, sleet, and grabble squall.

 Columbia Sportswear makes many other Waypoint products, such as fleeces, soft shells, and jackets.
-For haute couture, nothing is hotter or cooler than a
+For haute couture, nothing is hotter or cooler than a Columbia Sportswear wardrobe.

 How about some alpine heli-skiing?